seanmacavaney/launcher-docs/hardware.md

 The specification of each node's CPU depends on what was available when the node was added to the cluster.

+When selecting a pod to launch, you can select the number of dedicated cores with the size (xs-xxl).

 | CPU Model      | Vendor | Number of Cores | Clock Speed |
 |----------------|--------|-----------------|-------------|
 | `xeon-5222`    | Intel  | 16              | 3.8 GHz     |